Top picks for the Summer Holidays

 Visit a Museum or a Gallery

 The sun shines all summer in Cornwall, but there are still a few days when even the most bronzed Adonis craves some culture.
-Luckily there are museums and galleries all over the county, from small village based ones to the National Maritime Museum in Falmouth.
+Luckily there are museums and galleries all over Cornwall, from small village based ones to the National Maritime Museum in Falmouth.
 Many have special exhibitions on throughout the summer and activities for the children.
-For more information check out our museums webpage.
+For more information check Cornwall's museums webpage.

 Take a Train ride